-Step 1: Place relevant end dwarf wall bottom plates onto fabrication table.
-Note the location of the side flange notches to accommodate for the floor truss and supporting beam positions.
+1. Place the relevant dwarf end wall bottom plates onto the fabrication table.

+Record the location of the side flange notches that have been added to accommodate for the floor truss and supporting beam positions.

-Step 2: If required, place primary support beams into place as indicated on the layout drawing.
-If necessary, pack to appropriate height as required.
+2. Place primary support beams as indicated on the layout drawing, if required.